Restaurant: Cafe Medina

 - It’s about the size of a sunny side up egg and it may seem a bit small, but the quality is there and it’s just enough for lunch without going into food coma.

-- Pepperdew or peppadew are the things that look like cherry tomatoes and that’s what I thought they were.
-It tastes like a cherry tomato, but it’s sweeter rather than tangy and almost like a roasted red pepper with a floral taste at the end.
-It has a very unique flavour I’ve never experienced before.
+- They tasted like a cherry tomato, but sweeter rather than tangy and almost like a roasted red pepper with a floral taste at the end.
+It has a very unique flavour.

-- It was a messy sandwich and I enjoyed every bit of it.
-It’s creamy, cheesy, sweet and floral from the peppadew, salty from the capers, tangy from the artichokes and slightly peppery from the fresh arugula.
-I could taste every layer of ingredients.
+- It was creamy, cheesy, sweet and floral from the peppadew, salty from the capers, tangy from the artichokes and slightly peppery from the fresh arugula.

 - Flat bread wrapped roasted merguez sausage, baba ganoush, haloumi cheese, grilled eggplant, tabbouleh $15